IASD Dream Study Groups Program

 - A one-year membership in a hosted Dream Study Group where members will interact on forums and discuss course content over the year.

-The Dream Study Groups Program is now open for registration for the next course, which will begin on September 1st.
+The Dream Study Groups Program will open for registration prior to the next course, which will begin on March 1st.

 Once registered, the following steps will happen: